Top 12 Habilitation Technician Skills to Put on Your Resume

 1. CPR Certified

-CPR Certified means that a Habilitation Technician has completed training and demonstrated proficiency in Cardiopulmonary Resuscitation (CPR), a lifesaving technique used in emergencies when someone's breathing or heartbeat has stopped.
+CPR Certified means a Habilitation Technician has completed training and shown competence in Cardiopulmonary Resuscitation—critical action when breathing or heartbeat stops.

 Why It's Important